Prometric HAAD/DHA/MOH MOCK TEST - 1

 17.

-A person sustains deep partial-thickness burns while working on a boat in a town marina and seeks advice from the nurse in the first aid station.
-The nurse encourages the client to seek medical attention, but the client refuses.
-The nurse advises the person to go to a health care provider if:
+A 35-year-old man sustains deep partial-thickness burns on his arms and chest while working on a boat in a marina.
+He comes to the first aid station seeking advice.
+The nurse encourages him to seek medical attention, but he refuses.
+The nurse advises the client to go to a healthcare provider immediately if which of the following occurs?

 18.

-A client with a history of gambling has legal difficulties for embezzling money and is required to obtain counseling.
-During an intake interview, the client says, “I never would have done this if I had been paid what I am worth.”
-What factor will create the greatest difficulty when assisting this client to develop insight?
+A 35-year-old client with a history of gambling addiction is mandated to attend counseling after being charged with embezzlement.
+During the intake interview, the client states, “I never would have done this if I had been paid what I am worth.”
+Which factor is likely to create the greatest difficulty in helping the client develop insight into their behavior?

 19.

-A client has a urinary retention catheter in place after surgery.
-What should the nurse do when planning for the client’s safety needs in relation to this device?
+A 65-year-old client has a urinary retention catheter in place following abdominal surgery.
+As part of planning care, which action should the nurse take to ensure the client’s safety in relation to the catheter?

 20.